More details : https://dzone.com/articles/interface-default-methods-java

 Default Method is different from the regular method in the sense that default method comes with default modifier.
 Additionally,

-but default method on the other hand, can only access its arguments
+methods in classes can use and modify method arguments as well as the fields of their class but default method on the other hand, can only access its arguments as interfaces do not have any state.

 In summary, Default methods enable to add new functionality to existing interfaces without breaking older implementation of these interfaces.